 In a yoghurt making nutshell milk is heated and then cooled to an ideal fermentation temperature range.
 Live cultures, or ‘good’ bacteria, are added, which ferment the naturally occurring milk sugars (lactose), converting to lactic acid.
 As lactic acid is, well, acidic, it makes the milk more acidic, causing milk proteins to coagulate aka come together.

-This gives rise to yoghurt’s thickened texture and unique tart taste – and hey presto, you have yoghurt!
+This process gives milk new culinary and sensory properties, like a thickened texture and unique tart taste – and hey presto, you have yoghurt!

 How is Greek Different to Regular Yoghurt?